Mount Mawson

+The mountain has an elevation of 1318 m above sea level, slightly lower than the 1460 m at Ben Lomond ski-field in northern Tasmania.
+The summit of Mount Mawson is an isolated peak at the southeastern end of the Rodway Range, and is separated from the other higher peaks of the range to the northwest by the Mawson Plateau, which lies above 1260 m.

 By road, the mountain is located 89 km north west of Hobart and 232 km from Launceston.

 Skiing

 Much of Tasmania is subject to at least occasional winter snows.

 The Mount Mawson ski area was established as a club skifield in 1958 and is run by the Southern Tasmanian Ski Association.
 It is situated at around 1250 m above sea level with four ski tows about a 20-minute walk from the car park.
 Mawson has three lifts: two intermediate rope tows and a third steep incline rope tow accessing steep terrain.
 A small amount of club accommodation is available and there are some self-catering huts in the national park.